RicardoMusch/simple-license-manager/README.md

 After exitting the application the license will be "returned" automatically.
 If a license is already in use by the current computer (i.e. we start the aplication multiple times) the subsequent application starts will consume the existing license and the original session that got the license will be the one to return the license.

-* A feature to look into is to scan the running exectutables and only return the license if the current session is the last running.

     slm.py -get -licenserepo:"PATH/TO/LICENSE/FILES" -env:ENVIRONEMENT_VAR_NAME -exe:"PATH/TO/APPLICATION/EXECUTABLE.exe"